 Throughout the year, and especially in February, teachers in the Strait Region incorporate a variety of educational approaches and thought-provoking activities in their classroom instruction in an effort to highlight the connection of our past to today and how this information shapes our understanding.
-In addition, schools have a number of activities planned to further promote African Heritage and recognize persons of African descent who have made significant contributions to society including but not limited to guest speakers, presentations, musical performances, student research and discussion, creation of African Art and other visual representations, displays, and visits to the Nova Scotia Museum of Industry in Stellarton and the School Board’s Afrikan Canadian Heritage and Friendship Centre in Guysborough.
+In addition, schools have a number of activities planned to further promote African Heritage and recognize persons of African descent who have made significant contributions to society.
+Some examples of these activities include guest speakers, presentations, musical performances, student research and discussion, creation of African Art and other visual representations, displays, and visits to the Nova Scotia Museum of Industry in Stellarton and the School Board’s Afrikan Canadian Heritage and Friendship Centre in Guysborough.

-The Strait Regional School Board is launching its African Heritage Month celebrations at the Regular Monthly Meeting of the Board scheduled for Wednesday, February 4, 2015, 6:00 p.m., at the Afrikan Canadian Heritage and Friendship Centre in Guysborough.
-The evening’s festivities will include:
+The Strait Regional School Board is very pleased to be launching its African Heritage Month celebrations at the Regular Monthly Meeting of the Board scheduled for Wednesday, February 3, 2016, 7:00 p.m., at the Afrikan Canadian Heritage and Friendship Centre in Guysborough.
+Along with municipal and community partners, the Board’s special guests for the celebrations include The Honourable Karen Casey, Minister of Education and Early Childhood Development and The Honourable Tony Ince, Minister of African Nova Scotian Affairs.
+The evening’s festivities will also include:

-- A presentation highlighting the work of the Afrikan Canadian Heritage and Friendship Centre and School Board initiatives.
+- A presentation highlighting the work of the Afrikan Canadian Heritage and Friendship Centre and School Board initiatives; and

 History of African Heritage Month